enexxx/Software-PWA/README.md

 # How to run:

 run 'npm install' to instsall dependencies
 run 'npx nodemon server.js' to start the server.
-(You can also run index.html directly with working data persistence if you wish, just ignore the CORS error.)
+(You can also run index.html directly with working data persistence if you wish, just ignore the CORS error.
+However you will not be able to install as a PWA with this method, so it is recommened to run the server.)
 - If you're on a school connection, please make sure you're autheticated, else you may not be able to connect to fontawesome for the icons, making the page not function as intended.